|Elliott Sound Products||Inverter AC Power Supplies|

 Figure 4 - Modified Sinewave Waveform

 This waveform cannot be created using the simple switching shown above, and requires a transformer with more primary windings to generate the output voltage.
-By carefully adjusting the number of turns and switch timing it's possible to get a waveform with distortion of around 26% or better.
-Because of the relative complexity of the waveform, it has to be created using discrete logic (cheap but inflexible) or a programmable microcontroller (PIC or similar).
+By carefully adjusting the number of turns and switch timing it's possible to get a waveform with distortion of around 20% or better.
+Because of the relative complexity of the waveform, it has to be created using discrete logic (cheap but inflexible) or a programmable microcontroller (PIC or similar), which allows fine timing adjustments if necessary.

 This type of inverter is not common, because its transformer is more complex and it needs additional switching transistors and driver circuits.
 With Class-D amplifier technology now commonplace, it's easier and cheaper to build a 'true' sinewave inverter than to mess around trying to implement a workable modified sinewave.
 To give you an idea of the relative complexity, Figure 5 shows a simplified circuit.